pingcap/docs/system-variables.md

 - Type: Integer
 - Default value: `2`
 - Value options:
-    - `1`: enable the Cost Model Version 1, which is used by default in TiDB v6.4.0 and earlier versions.
+    - `1`: enables the Cost Model Version 1, which is used by default in TiDB v6.4.0 and earlier versions.
-    - `2`: enable the [Cost Model Version 2](/cost-model.md#cost-model-version-2), which is introduced in TiDB v6.2.0 and is more accurate than the version 1 in internal tests.
+    - `2`: enables the [Cost Model Version 2](/cost-model.md#cost-model-version-2), which is introduced in TiDB v6.2.0 and is more accurate than the version 1 in internal tests.
 - The version of cost model affects the plan decision of optimizer.
 For more details, see [Cost Model](/cost-model.md).

 ### tidb_current_ts